metablaster/WindowsFirewallRuleset/docs/FAQ.md

 interfaces.\
 To troubleshoot hidden adapters see [Problematic Traffic](ProblematicTraffic.md)

+If steps above do no solve the problem, reload rules which do not work, sometimes system or program changes make existing GPO rules ineffective.

 Other than this, if problem persists, you'll have to debug the problem, to get started see [MonitoringFirewall.md](MonitoringFirewall.md)

 [Table of Contents](#table-of-contents)